-This day was first inaugurated on April 18, 1978, by President Jimmy Carter and has since been proclaimed annually, by the presiding President.
-National Education and Sharing Day is a day that was made by the United States Congress in honor of Rabbi Menachem Mendel Schneerson (1902 – 1994).
-It honors his efforts for education and sharing for Jews and non-Jews alike.
+President Jimmy Carter first inaugurated this day on April 18, 1978, by President Jimmy Carter and the presiding U.S. President proclaims the day annually.
+The U.S. Congress first established National Education and Sharing Day in honor of Rabbi Menachem Mendel Schneerson (1902 – 1994).
+It acknowledges his efforts for education and sharing for Jews and non-Jews alike.
 During his lifetime, the Rabbi opened many centers of education.
 These centers were called “Chabad Houses.”

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!